markcastle/CaseConverter/README.md

 **This library is designed to make it easier to convert the different case conventions in c# / .net through some simple to use string extension methods.**

-Simple string manipulation package designed to make it easy to convert strings between different cases such as camelCase, snake_case, kebab-case, PascalCase and Train-Case.
+Simple string extension library designed to make it easy to convert strings between different cases such as camelCase, snake_case, kebab-case, PascalCase and Train-Case.

 This is a .NET STANDARD 2.1 Library